 Any party may submit a written request for appeal to the dean of the School of Public Policy ("reviewing officer") within 14 calendar days from the date of the decision.
 The request for appeal must specifically set forth all grounds for appeal.
 The nonappealing party must be given the opportunity to respond in writing to the request for appeal.

-The reviewing officer shall be limited to addressing only the following criteria:
+The reviewing officer shall be limited to addressing only the following questions:

-- 1. Did the grievance officer consider all the important and appropriate facts in the investigation of this matter? - 2.
-Did the student prove by a "preponderance of the evidence" (that is, more likely than not) that the person against whom the student has a grievance in fact violated a University policy, procedure, or norm or otherwise engaged in any unlawful or illegal activity? - 3.
-Was the process carried out in a fair manner? - 4.
-Was the decision one that a reasonable person might have made? - 5.
-Was the grievance officer biased?
+- Did the grievance officer consider all the important and appropriate facts in the investigation of this matter? - Did the student prove by a "preponderance of the evidence" (that is, more likely than not) that the person against whom the student has a grievance in fact violated a University policy, procedure, or norm, or otherwise engaged in any unlawful or illegal activity? - Was the process carried out in a fair manner? - Was the decision one that a reasonable person might have made? - Was the grievance officer biased?

 Within 15 business days from the date of receipt of the written appeal, the reviewing officer shall make a final decision based on the written complaint, the written response, the grievance officer's written decision, the written request for appeal, and any written response to the request for appeal.
 The decision of the reviewing officer shall be final.
-The reviewing officer will provide a copy of the decision to all parties, and where discrimination or harassment is alleged, to the University equal employment officer.
+The reviewing officer will provide a copy of the decision to all parties and to the University equal employment officer.